-Here is Ethicon’s legal argument that failure to warn may not have caused the victim’s injuries
+Ethicon’s legal argument: failure to warn did not cause injuries

 “Regarding the failure to warn claims in Plaintiffs’ complaints, this too will be a highly fact-specific inquiry.
 PHYSIOMESH’s IFUs* have differed over time.
 Further, questions of warnings proximate cause will be case-specific because, under the laws of most states, there is no legal causation if the treating physician did not rely on the warnings or already knew the risks, or if the plaintiff cannot show that a different warning would have altered the physician’s